Liverpool University Press Blog

 Recent Posts

-• Rutgers University Press partners with Liverpool University Press for rights sales
+• University of Michigan Press extends partnership with Liverpool University Press to include rights sales

 Tags